Hockey at the 2018 PyeongChang Olympic Winter Games

 Teams to watch

-The complexion of the men’s tournament took a drastic turn for PyeongChang with the NHL deciding to not break their season for 2018.
-Expect to see college players, minor league professionals and possibly national team junior players get the call to represent their countries in 2018 in PyeongChang.
+The complexion of the men’s tournament took a drastic turn for PyeongChang with the NHL deciding to not break their season for the 2018 Olympic Winter Games.
+Expect to see college players, European pros, minor league professionals and possibly national team junior players get the call to represent their countries in 2018 in PyeongChang.

 Rebecca Johnston, Forward